AmanNegi/FlutterQrScanner/README.md

-# qr_scan_flutter
+# Flutter QR Scanner

-A QR scanner created using flutter.Consider reading the whole readme.md for detailed information regarding the application.
+A QR scanner created using flutter.
+Consider reading the whole readme.md for detailed information regarding the application.

 ## Topics Covered

 * **Custom Paint** </br>
 Use of custom paint to create extensive and modular.
 The app has been designed and the color theme is also selected according to its functionality.
-For the customPaint class used click [here](https://github.com/AmanNegi/FlutterQrScanner/blob/master/lib/CurvePainter.dart)
+For the CustomPaint class used click [here.](https://github.com/AmanNegi/FlutterQrScanner/blob/master/lib/CurvePainter.dart)

 * **Use of URL***</br>
 Use of URL to open the QR Code  which is not in the form of a link or Website.